RazgrizGhost/Project-2/README.md

 This model will do a good job on determining the best wine quality.

 # A Summary:
 In the analytical findings, it has come to the attention that a little bit more alcohol ups the quality of wine.
-Model performance
+Recommendations include: A balanced data between Good and Excellent Wine for difference in Data.

+## Contact info
+Email: jvil0226CD@gmail.com